Albert C. Vaughn

 Albert Clinton Vaughn Sr. (October 9, 1894 – September 1, 1951) was an American politician who served as a member of the U.S. House of Representatives from Pennsylvania.

 Early life and education

 Vaughn was born in West Catasauqua, Pennsylvania.
-He graduated from Allentown Business College in Allentown, Pennsylvania in 1911, and also completed an extension course in business administration.
+He graduated from Allentown Business College in Allentown, Pennsylvania, in 1911, and also completed an extension course in business administration.

 Career

 During World War II, he served as a yeoman in the United States Navy.
 For twenty-five years, he was engaged in private industry, including engineering, administrative, and sales positions.
 He was elected a school director in Whitehall Township, Pennsylvania, in 1929 for a six-year term.
 He served as an executive assistant to Representative Charles L. Gerlach in 1945 and to Representative Franklin H. Lichtenwalter in 1947.

-Vaughn was elected as a Republican to the 82nd Congress and served from January 3, 1951, until his death in Fullerton, Pennsylvania.
-He was interred at the Fairview Cemetery in West Catasauqua, Pennsylvania.
+Vaughn was elected as a Republican to the 82nd Congress and served from January 3, 1951, until his death on September 1, 1951, in Fullerton, Pennsylvania.
+He was interred at Fairview Cemetery in West Catasauqua, Pennsylvania.